m-sureshraj/thoughts/mongoose-populate-using-custom-field.md

 Mongoose [document](https://mongoosejs.com/docs/populate.html) says,
 > Population is the process of automatically replacing the specified paths in the document with document(s) from other collection(s).

-In the mongoose, we can form relationships between collections using the `ref` option.
+In Mongoose, we can form relationships between collections using the `ref` option.
 With the `ref` option, we can tell the mongoose to which model it should use during the population.

 However, when forming relationships using the `ref` option,